HLohr85/Cloud-Security-and-Virtualization/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA (D*mn Vulnerable Web Application).

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+The load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - The load balancer protects online security, through the front-end configuration, the load balancer can re-direct traffic to the virtual machines in the backend pool using a different port than the one clients use to communicate with the load balancer.
 The network can have multiple machines and the tasks are distributed among the virtual machines provding higher availability.
   - Using a jump box adds a layer of security to any network administrator.
 This is, in most cases to access a jump box one must use an SSH key efore launching a task to any attached virtual machines in the network.